-Table 3.3 and Figure 3.27 shows the ABA data from surface sampling at Site 23.
+Table 3.3 and Figure 3.28 shows the ABA data from surface sampling at Site 23 in 2004.
 The AP to NP distribution in the Site 23 samples is similar to the underground rib samples.
 Many of the samples at Site 23 were taken near the boundaries of the classification areas, and may be more representative of a mixture of classes.
 Therefore some of the data points do not fall neatly into the classification areas on the graph.
-Currently drainage from this area is collected and pumped to the Pit 5 water treatment facility.
+Currently drainage from the Site 23/D area is collected and pumped to the Pit 5 water treatment facility.